reimagined/resolve/docs/tutorial.md

 ### Implement the Client Application

-> The example code uses **react-bootstrap** to keep the markup simple.
-To use this library, you should link the Bootstrap stylesheet file to the application's page.
+> The example project uses **react-bootstrap** to reduce the size of the markup To use this library, you should link the Bootstrap stylesheet file to the application's page.
 The example project's **client/components/Header.js** file demonstrates how to link static resources.

 First, implement a React component that renders a list of shopping list names.
 To do this, create a **ShoppingLists.js** file in the **client/components** subfolder and add the following code to this file: